The Ice House (comedy club)

 The Ice House Comedy Club is a comedy club located at 24 Mentor Avenue in Pasadena, California.

 The Ice House continues to thrive and during its many decades of operation has entertained over four million people.

 History

-It was opened in 1960 by Willard Chilcott who, soon after, took on folk music icon Bob Stane as his partner.
+In 1960, Willard Chilcott opened The Ice House (at 24 N. Mentor Avenue), and soon after, partnered with Bob Stane, a "folk music icon".